A Public Affair (song): Music video

-The song's music video was shot on June 23, 2006, and the late evening of June 24, 2006, at the Moonlight Rollerway in Glendale, California.
-It features appearances by Christina Applegate, Christina Milian, Eva Longoria, Maria Menounos, Andy Dick and Ryan Seacrest.
+The music video was filmed on June 23–24, 2006, at the Moonlight Rollerway in Glendale, California.
+It features appearances by Christina Applegate, Christina Milian, Eva Longoria, Maria Menounos, Andy Dick, and Ryan Seacrest.
 It introduces Australian Reshad Strik, whose participation precipitated many comments on his resemblance to Nick Lachey, Simpson's ex-husband, and Menounos, who resembled Vanessa Minnillo, who was dating Lachey at the time Simpson split with her ex-husband.
 The video was directed by Brett Ratner.
-According with MTV, the music video was heavily influenced by Olivia Newton-John's "Xanadu" and some Madonna's videos like "Sorry" and "Music" taking references to choreographed roller-skating and celeb making a cameo as the star's chauffeur, respectively.
+According with MTV, the music video was heavily influenced by Olivia Newton-John's "Xanadu" and Madonna's music videos for "Sorry" and "Music", taking references to choreographed roller-skating and celeb making a cameo as the star's chauffeur, respectively.

 On July 19, Simpson visited MTV's Total Request Live to premiere the video.
 The following day the video entered the TRL countdown at number six, the highest debut for any Simpson video; on its third day on the countdown, it reached number two.
 The video spent a total of 28 days on the TRL countdown.
 The video reached number eight on Canada's MuchMusic chart.